dannyvankooten/www.dannyvankooten.com/content/blog/2011-01-31-codeigniter-sessions-in-ie7.md

 A few google queries later I found out that more CodeIgniter users have been experiencing the same problem with Internet Explorer 7 and CodeIgniter sessions not being stored.

 ### IE7 and the CI_Session class
-Since CodeIgniter sessions work fine in some IE7 browsers and fail miserably in others there's no definite fix for this problem.
+Since CodeIgniter sessions work fine in some IE7 browsers and fail miserably in others there currently seems to be no definite fix for this problem.

 #### Underscore in the CodeIgniter session cookie
-One thing that might be causing it is the underscore `_` in the cookie name that stores the session variables.
+One thing that at least seems related it is the underscore `_` in the cookie name that stores the session variables.

 The default CI cookie name is 'ci_session'.
 Renaming that to `cisession`, without the underscore, did the trick for me.